 Steps toward a successful application

-A lot of information is already available in the Google Summer of Code student guide.
+A lot of information is already available in the GSoC Contributor Guide.
 Do read it!

 If you like to participate to Google Summer of Code with MuseScore, these are the steps you need to follow to apply:

 If you aren't communicating with us before the application is due, your application will not be accepted.